PushpalDas/Analog-IC-Design-Hackathon/README.md

 gates

 #Introduction
-Gray codes are very useful for creating a normal sequence of binary numbers that may result in an error when two successive values differ by only one bit (binary digit).
+!Gray codes are very useful for creating a normal sequence of binary numbers that may result in an error when two successive values differ by only one bit (binary digit).
 Recognizing Gray codes is very easy since they refer to an ordering of binary numbers in which successive values differ by only one